-There are many forms of childhood abuse that range from emotional to sexual abuse, but also include neglect.
-In some circumstances, people experience more than one form of childhood abuse.
+There are different forms of childhood abuse which can include emotional abuse, sexual abuse and neglect.
+Many people can experience more than one form of childhood abuse.

-It’s believed that one in four adults (both male and female) have experienced some form of abuse as a child.
-The support of friends and family helps some people recover, but for many survivors the opportunity to talk to someone professional and independent is very beneficial.
+It is believed that one in four adults have experienced some form of abuse as a child.
+The support of friends, family and the network around you may aid your recovery but for other survivors the opportunity to talk to a professional who is independent can be very beneficial.

 Your emotional response to child abuse

 Your physical health may be impacted by childhood abuse.
-If you find it more difficult to go to your GP, hospital or a dentist, this isn’t uncommon.
-You may also feel unwilling to take part in physical examinations.
+If you find it more difficult to go to your GP, hospital or a dentist, or take part in physical examinations; this isn’t uncommon.

 What can I do if I’m impacted by childhood abuse?

 Dealing with childhood abuse alone is can be difficult.
 Our teams are equipped with the knowledge to help find the right support for you.
 Our trained caseworkers will listen to you and create a plan to help you cope and recover to move on with your life.
 We think everyone who has experienced childhood abuse deserves to get the support and help they need.
 This extends to anyone who has been abused, regardless of whether it was recent or many years ago.